-The Caprivi is the 400-kilometre-long, narrow corridor of land in northeast Namibia, that runs between Angola to the north and Botswana to the south, linking it to Zambia.
-As Namibia’s wettest region, it sustains a wide variety of birds and animals – elephants are particularly numerous.
+The Caprivi is a 400-kilometre-long, narrow corridor of land in northeast Namibia.
+As the country’s wettest region, it sustains a wide variety of birds and animals, with elephants particularly numerous.

-The Caprivi has a tropical climate zone so, unlike the rest of the country, has high rainfall during the rainy season (December to March).
+The strip runs between Angola to the north and Botswana to the south, linking it to Zambia.
+It has a tropical climate zone so, unlike the rest of the country, has high rainfall during the rainy season (December to March).
 It has a number of major rivers such as the Okavango, Kwando and Zambezi, as well as smaller rivers like the Linyanti and the Chobe.

 Some 200 kilometres east of Rundu, in the western part of the Caprivi, lies one of Namibia’s scenic highlights: Popa Falls, the Okavango River breaks through a four-metre-high rocky intrusion in its course, surrounded by beautiful nature.

-View suggested itinerary
+View suggested itineraries